kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 </details>

-* All steps are done on the primary cluster except for step 8.
-* Nothing needs to be done on the secondary clusters for the migration to be successful.
-The Thanos sidecar on the secondary clusters will have no impact on the migration or functionality.
 * Once Aggregator is enabled, all queries hit the Aggregator container and *not* cost-model via the reverse proxy.
-* ETL Utils does not destroy the Thanos data, it creates additional directories in the object store.
+* The ETL-Utils container only creates additional files in the object store, it does not delete any data/metrics.
 * For larger environments, the StorageClass must have 1GBPS throughput.
 * Having enough storage is critically important and will vary based on environment.
 Bias towards a larger value for `aggregatorDBStorage.storageRequest` at the beginning and cut it down if persistent low utilization is observed.